coffee2code/quick-drafts-access/readme.txt

 * New: Add README.md
 * Change: Add GitHub link to readme
 * Change: Unit tests: Minor whitespace tweaks to bootstrap
+* Change: Modify formatting of hook names in readme to prevent being uppercased when shown in the Plugin Directory
 * Change: Note compatibility through WP 4.9+
 * Change: Update copyright date (2018)